dockerland/dex/README.md

 dex manages docker executables

-dex is also a freaking **bashlicaton**(tm) -- and all contributions veer towards getting shell shebang tattoos and such...
+dex is also a **bashlicaton**(tm) -- all contributions veer towards shell shebang tattoos and such...

 ## what are docker executables